One Markdown File, Two Readers

 Frontmatter as a shared signal

-The same frontmatter fields — title, date, author, description, keywords, tags — feed all three output paths.
+The same frontmatter fields — title, date, author, description, keywords, tags — feed both output paths.
 The web renderer uses them for page titles and author cards.
-The agent API exports them in enhanced form.
-And JSON-LD structured data in the HTML <head>, the next item on the build list, will derive schema.org annotations from the same fields: titleheadline, author → a Person with name and job title, type: article@type: BlogPosting.
+The agent API exports them in enhanced form with additional fields: canonical_url, word_count, ISO8601 dates, absolute URLs throughout.

 What the constraint gave us